Key Takeaways

 Demand Growth

 Tyre manufacturing and rare earths processing are heavy industries requiring large production and storage spaces.
-Data centres need specialised high spec buildings.
+Data centres need specialised high-spec buildings.
 The combined effect will significantly increase demand for industrial properties.

 Regional Distribution